Deep Fried Turkey

 - 1 orange zested and quartered

-Heat oil in 10-gallon pot over high heat until temperature registers 360°F. Holding turkey by handle, immerse in oil.
+- Heat oil in 10-gallon pot over high heat until temperature registers 360°F. Holding turkey by handle, immerse in oil.
 Maintain temperature at 360 °F while frying.
-Fry until golden brown, about 45 minutes, or 3 minutes per pound.
+Fry until golden brown and an internal temperature of 155 degrees F, about 45 minutes, or 3 minutes per pound.